n3tfl0w/wordsandmagic/_posts/2014-12-02-banner-saga-review.md

 However…

 I was immediately disappointed at the ending of the game.
 There’s nothing wrong with it really other than it ends.
 It was a shock to the system when the credits rolled when they did.
 In fact, I was writing this review before I learned that this game is a multi part game, a planned trilogy.
-I searched through the steam page to see had a missed an obvious Part 1 banner, but as far as I can tell only this line, at the very end of the page points out this news:
+I searched through the steam page to see had a missed an obvious Part 1 banner, but as far as I can tell only this line, at the very end of the page points out this news[^1]:

 > The Banner Saga is the first part of a planned trilogy.
 If you complete this game, your unique progress and storyline will carry over to the next part of the story.

 Well that’s a massive relief.
 Looking forward to the next two parts.

+[^1]: Right at the bottom of this page - [http://store.steampowered.com/app/237990/](http://store.steampowered.com/app/237990/)